 - Cholesterol, from animal foods, but also manufactured in the body

-- Adequate thyroid hormone (T3), that you get from having a health liver function and a healthy metabolism (a healthy metabolism is instrumental and controls the rate at which your body MAKES hormones via T3 -thyroid hormone).
+- Adequate thyroid hormone (T3), that you get from having a health liver function and a healthy thyroid function (good thyroid function is instrumental and controls the rate at which your body MAKES hormones via T3 -thyroid hormone).

 2) In addition, there are certain dietary and lifestyle factors that can promote this hormonal conversion and certain things that block this conversion, such as: